Haddington RFC: Notable players

-Six of the club's players have represented Scotland at full international level: Jock Wemyss, RJC Ronnie Glasgow, Derek White, Grant McKelvey, Cammy Murray and Sarah Higgins.
-Wemyss at 17 was one of the five founding members.
-The male Internationalists were honoured in a lunch in 2017, with tributes paid amongst others by Finlay Calder, Dave Rollo, Craig Chalmers, Barry Stewart and, for Wemyss the President of the Barbarians Mickey Steele Bodger.
+Wemyss, at 17, was one of the five founding members.
+The male internationalists were honoured in a lunch in 2017, with tributes paid amongst others by Finlay Calder, Dave Rollo, Craig Chalmers, Barry Stewart and, for Wemyss, from the President of the Barbarians Micky Steele-Bodger.

-Sarah Higgins, who achieved over 40 full international caps.
-Sarah has more caps than all the male representatives put together.

-White toured with the 1989 Lions and Glasgow.
-He played for the World XV in 1964.
+White toured with the 1989 Lions and also played for the World XV against New Zealand at Eden Park in 1992 as part of the NZRFU Centenary Matches.